OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-113.md

 ## Psalm 113:2

-> Blessed be the name of the Lord
+> May the name of the Lord be honoured
-> From this time on and forever.
+> From this moment and for all time.

 ## Psalm 113:3

-> From the rising of the sun to its setting,
+> From sunrise to sunset,
-> The name of the Lord is to be praised.
+> The name of the Lord is worthy of praise.

 ---

 ## Psalm 113:4

-> The Lord is high above all nations;
+> The Lord is exalted above all nations;
-> His glory is above the heavens.
+> His splendour is beyond the heavens.

 ## Psalm 113:5

-> Who is like the Lord our God,
+> Who can compare to the Lord our God,
-> Who is enthroned on high,
+> Who is seated on high,

 ## Psalm 113:6

-> Who humbles Himself to behold
+> Who humbles Himself to observe
-> The things that are in heaven and on the earth?
+> The things in heaven and on earth?

 ---

 ## Psalm 113:7

-> He raises the poor from the dust,
+> He lifts the poor from the dust,
-> He lifts the needy from the garbage heap,
+> He raises the needy from the ash heap,

 ## Psalm 113:8

-> To seat them with noblemen,
+> To place them with princes,
-> With the noblemen of His people.
+> With the leaders of His people.

 ## Psalm 113:9

-> He has the infertile woman live in the house
+> He grants the childless woman a home
 > As a joyful mother of children.
 > Praise the Lord!